ItzSwapnil/DART/DART_Project_Report.md

 The experimental results consistently show that DART outperforms baseline methods across multiple performance metrics, with particular strength during market regime transitions and periods of high volatility.
 The 18.7% annualized return with a Sharpe ratio of 1.84 represents a significant improvement over both traditional strategies and other machine learning approaches.

+**Important Note:** The performance metrics presented in this report are based on simulated backtesting results and theoretical projections.
+Actual trading performance may vary significantly due to market conditions, execution costs, slippage, and other real-world factors.
+Past performance does not guarantee future results.

 The ablation studies confirm that DART's superior performance stems from the synergistic interaction of its components, with the adaptive mechanisms and multi-modal data integration being particularly important contributors.

 ### Limitations